shakhawat-shihab/garir-bazar-server/README.md

 * This is the server side for the Garir Bazar website.
 * Diferent API are defined for CRUD operation.
 * For Services the following routes of api are used:
+* /addService => Post request to add a service ,
-- /addService, /deleteService/:id, /service/byId , /services/car
+* /deleteService/:id => ,  /service/byId , /services/car
 * For Reviews the following routes of api are used /reviews,  /submitReview
 * For Orders the following routes of api are used /orders,  /placeOrder, /myOrder, /deleteOrder/:id, /updateOrder/:id
 * FOr managing users the following routes of api are used /users, /users, /users/:email, /users/admin,